1Mill/notes/presentations/modern-product-management-for-engineers.md

 ## Key takeaways

+* Modern product management is the next phase of agile transformation.
+The Agile Manifesto focused on agile delivery (e.g. CICD, trunk based development, XP) from inside waterfall projects to make delivery quick, cheap, and frequent.
+Building on top of that, Lean Startups then focused on delivering the right feature through data-driven learning loops.
+Now, modern product management requires organizations to entrust ownership to product teams.

+* Product teams are a tight knit group of people (i.e. tribe) with one role: product ownership.
+Product teams are autonomous and composed of engineers, designers, product managers, analytist, or any other role required to deliver end-to-end product value and business insights.
+Company leaders establish visions, whereas product teams establish and execute on strategies.

+* One method to communicate how low-level tasks drive high-level business are Opportunity Solution Trees (OST).
+An OST is similar to a Discovery Tree (DT) in how to visually communicate work and start conversations to build alignment.
+However, a DT focuses on communicating the state of delivery work.
+Whereas an OST focuses on communicating the impact of experiments (e.g. features) on the larger organizational vision.

+* To keep themselves grounded and clearly communicate their contribution to the organizatin's vision, a product team must have metrics.
+These metrics may be qualitative, quantitative, or a mix of both.
+But the most important take away is that these metrics must be meaningful and exist.

 ## Notes

 * Currently a product team is defined as key stakeholders around a SCRUM Team.
 The SCRUM team is composed of a product owner, SCRUM master, and embeded Development Team.